 - 1 large egg

-- Make a well in the middle of the flour mixture and add the liquid to it.
-Mix with a spatula until everything is combined and dough forms.
-The dough should be slightly wet and sticky.
+- Make a well in the middle of the flour mixture and pour in the liquid mixture set aside earlier, reserving about 2 tablespoons to use as egg wash.
+Fold with a spatula or wooden spoon until a wet dough forms.

-- Turn the dough out onto a well-floured board, flour top of dough and your hands, and pat the dough out about 1/2” thick.
-Fold the dough over itself and pat it out again, do this about 3-4 times.
-Shape into a disk.
+- Turn the dough out onto a well-floured board, pat the dough out to about 1/2” thick and fold it over itself.
+Do this a few times to create layers.
+Shape into a rectangle.